foggie-sims/trident/README.md

 This is the official trident version of the FOGGIE project.

-Trident is an open-source Python package for analyzing astrophysical hydrodynamics simulations of the interstellar, circumgalactic, and intergalactic media.
-It can generate ionic abundances for all relevant ions to these studies based on collisional and photoionizational equilibrium.
+Trident is a Python package for making synthetic spectra from astrophysical simulations.
+It can also generate fields representing ion abundances from data tables assuming ionization equilibrium.
-It also possesses infrastructure to create synthetic absorption-line spectra for making direct comparisons with observations.

 ## Installation